sertacsaka/demode-dos-game/README.md

-You can find the DOSBox package as a zip in the this repo ready to play.
+You can find the DOSBox package as a zip in this repo ready to play.
 After opening the zip file, you can start the game by running the dmd.bat file.

 Here is the controls: